Can you patent an app? Yes, you can patent an app! Exciting, right?

 These are instances where you may be an inventor, but there are likely other co-inventors as well.

-Make sure to document anybody else could possibly be a co-inventor.
-It’s way easier to get this done correctly up front than to have to chase it all down later in a lawsuit.
+Make sure to document anybody else that could possibly be a co-inventor to the patent app idea.
+It’s way easier to get this done correctly upfront than to have to chase it all down later in a lawsuit.

 Being an employee usually means giving up some freedoms, and, commonly, (especially at the bigger tech companies like Facebook, Google, Microsoft, or Amazon) their employment agreements are quite aggressive.